jennyjiwonpark/jenny-culture-projects/README.md

 DEI session hosted with KR celebrity and professor on visibility and identity.

 ### 🧘‍♀️ 3.
 Adaptive Yoga: Sit and Get Fit
-Wellness initiative for employees with physical restrictions – gentle yet powerful.
+Wellness initiative for employees with physical restrictions – gentle yet powerful yoga instructor invited.

 ### 🎤 4.
 “A Miracle Doesn’t Come Like a Miracle”
 A talk session with Kim Hee-sun and her daughter, a disability advocate.
+A member of one of the first generation K-pop girl groups.
+Ms. Kim’s daughter, Dr. Chung Yoo-sun Ph.D, has cerebral palsy and is a disability advocate and associate professor in the Division of Special Education and disAbility Research at George Mason University.
+Ms. Kim will share some of her life stories and experiences in this session title  “A Miracle Doesn’t Come Like a Miracle.

 ### 🎨 5.
 Find Your Personal Color: Warm vs. Cool
 [Session Plan](https://docs.google.com/document/d/1hBvWADXlDRH_tPvDGzfsnCT2gu2X_BPGwrNuBFXurKg/edit) | [Slides](https://www.canva.com/design/DAFtka5yb_E/4gm899S7AGATRDgq6HPLbQ/edit)

-An internal session on personal color to support confidence and expression.
+An internal session to invite everyone to belong on personal color to support confidence and expression.